Dongye-L/WT901BLE-Arm-MoCap-Blender/README.md

-# WT901BLE-Arm-MoCap-Blender
-# WT901BLE Arm MoCap to Blender
+# WT901BLE Based Arm Motion Capture to Blender

 A lightweight implementation for real-time arm motion capture using the **WT901BLE (Bluetooth Low Energy)** sensor.
 This project bridges hardware orientation data with Blender armatures via a virtual serial port bridge.